 | Searches and registration | £400 |

-That is roughly 1.4 to 1.5% of the purchase price.
-In Spain, buying costs run 10 to 13%.
-In England, stamp duty alone on a £350,000 property is £7,500.
-Gibraltar is one of the cheapest places in Europe to transact property.
+That comes to roughly 1.6 to 1.8% of the purchase price.
+Spain's buying costs typically run 10 to 13% of the purchase price (per industry estimates).
+In England, stamp duty alone on a £350,000 non-first-time-buyer purchase is £7,500.
+Gibraltar remains among the least expensive places in Europe to transact property.

-Disclaimer: This guide is for information purposes only and does not constitute legal advice.
-Always consult a qualified Gibraltar lawyer for advice specific to your transaction.
+This guide is for information purposes only and does not constitute legal advice.
+Always consult a qualified Gibraltar solicitor for advice specific to your transaction.

 Frequently Asked Questions